bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_GETSELECTIONNSTART <https://www.scintilla.org/ScintillaDoc.html#SCI_GETSELECTIONNSTART>`_

+.. method:: editor.getSelectionNStartVirtualSpace(selection) -> int

+   Returns the virtual space at the start of the selection.

+   See Scintilla documentation for `SCI_GETSELECTIONNSTARTVIRTUALSPACE <https://www.scintilla.org/ScintillaDoc.html#SCI_GETSELECTIONNSTARTVIRTUALSPACE>`_

 .. method:: editor.setSelectionNEnd(selection, caret)

    Sets the position that ends the selection - this becomes the currentPosition.

    See Scintilla documentation for `SCI_SETSELECTIONNEND <https://www.scintilla.org/ScintillaDoc.html#SCI_SETSELECTIONNEND>`_

+.. method:: editor.getSelectionNEndVirtualSpace(selection) -> int

+   Returns the virtual space at the end of the selection.

+   See Scintilla documentation for `SCI_GETSELECTIONNENDVIRTUALSPACE <https://www.scintilla.org/ScintillaDoc.html#SCI_GETSELECTIONNENDVIRTUALSPACE>`_

 .. method:: editor.getSelectionNEnd(selection) -> int